Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Hey!"
 Ava sprang to her feet full of smiles and warmth.
 "What do you think?"

-"I think… wow!
+"I think... wow!
 This is gorgeous!"

 "Glad you like it!
-Anyway, Sachi, this is Allison Buehler, Allison, Sachi Patel…"
+Anyway, Sachi, this is Allison Buehler, Allison, Sachi Patel..."

 "Oh!
 Oh wow!"
 Patel had an earnest, double-handed handshake.
-"Uh… Hi!
-I know Ava said you were going to be here, but I didn’t… It’s a real honour to meet you."
+"Uh...
+Hi!
+I know Ava said you were going to be here, but I didn’t...
+It’s a real honour to meet you."

 Not Indian, Allison corrected herself: English.
 Nobody with an accent like *that* was anything other than a Brit through and through, skin tone be damned.

-"I feel like I should be saying that to *you…"* Allison retorted.
+"I feel like I should be saying that to *you..."* Allison retorted.
 "Look, I’m just here to keep prying eyes away and make up my mind on some stuff.
 Pretend I’m not even here."

 Patel smiled and did an unconvincing impression of relaxing.
 "I’ll try.
 But I definitely want to talk shop with you later."

 "Sure, sure.
-You two can bewilder me with spaceship engineer jargon later…" Ava said, and not unkindly steered Patel toward the spring.
+You two can bewilder me with spaceship engineer jargon later..."
+Ava said, and not unkindly steered Patel toward the spring.
 "But for the purposes of the shoot, she isn’t here.
 Okay?"

 "Right.
 Yes."

-"*Bueno.* Now, I know you’ve never modelled before, so we’ve got some things to go over first…"
+"*Bueno.* Now, I know you’ve never modelled before, so we’ve got some things to go over first..."

 The *‘some things’* turned out to be paperwork.
 Licenses, declarations, stuff like that.
 It didn’t take long, and Allison had to appreciate the professionalism of it all.
 In short order they’d gone over the details and Allison was honestly a little surprised when Patel shrugged her clothes off without any discernible hesitation and left them neatly folded on the picnic sheet.
-She cracked a joke with Ava and… that seemed to be it.
+She cracked a joke with Ava and... that seemed to be it.
 No big deal.

-That… honestly made Allison feel pretty angry at herself.
+That... honestly made Allison feel pretty angry at herself.
 She *wasn’t* a prude.
 In fact she took it as a point of pride that she was tough, adventurous, confident and bold.
 And yet the thought of doing what Patel had just done so casually made her feel almost sick with anxiety.

 She sat and listened as Ava launched into her questions.
-They focused at first on Patel’s early life, why she’d signed up, what it had taken for her to get the posting on *Caledonia…* At first it was light, playful, fun and fresh.
+They focused at first on Patel’s early life, why she’d signed up, what it had taken for her to get the posting on *Caledonia...* At first it was light, playful, fun and fresh.

 The tone took a dramatic downturn when the subject turned to the battle of Gao, however, and Allison *saw* the moment Ava took what would probably be the iconic photo of the shoot.
 She mentioned that Patel had lost comrades, Patel looked away and down and crossed an arm vulnerably across her body.
 Up until that moment she’d looked confident and free: Now a wound was showing, and Ava immortalized it.

 What followed was a kind of compassionate trauma.
 Not unkindly, Ava grabbed on that thread of grief and *pulled,* drawing it out painfully like a worm from a wound and she never stopped shooting as a parade of emotions crossed her subject’s face.
 There was sad, fond memory.
 There was guilt, but also gladness.
 There were tears which ended in the strange, pure smile that only catharsis could bring to somebody’s face.
 In the end, there was hope and happiness again.
 It was like watching the entire grieving process condensed down to twenty minutes or so.

 And then they were done.
-Patel took Ava’s hand as she stepped out of the pool, soaked from scalp to sole and shivering, but… healed.
+Patel took Ava’s hand as she stepped out of the pool, soaked from scalp to sole and shivering, but... healed.
 Reborn, even.
 She wrapped herself in a towel and a blanket, accepted a mug of Ovaltine, and sat on a rock laughing nervously with Ava as they reviewed the pictures together and she brushed her hair.

 Allison decided it wouldn’t be inappropriate to reintroduce herself.
 She opened the thermal box she’d brought with her, and found that the warm food she’d prepared was still nice and hot.
 Perfect.